+All victims of THB of foreign origin are entitled to assisted voluntary and safe return to their home countries or another third country.
+In cases when the victim is judged to be at high risk, he/she is entitled to reside in the country under specific circumstances.
 According to the Albanian Law, a foreign victim of human trafficking receives the same guarantees and assistance as a domestic victim of trafficking.
 In addition, the Albanian legislation grants a recovery and reflection period to every foreign victim or potential victim of trafficking.

-Foreign victims have the same access to care as domestic trafficking victims.
-They are assisted with accommodation in a shelter and provided with all services mentioned above.
-Foreign victims receive support when applying for temporary residence permit.
+Foreign victims have the same access to care and support as the domestic trafficking victims.
+They are assisted with accommodation in shelter and all services mentioned under points 4.1 and 4.2, above, including the ones foreseen when applying for temporary residence permit.
 Interpretation and translation services are provided as necessary.
-In 2014, the return of victims was facilitated in cooperation with IOM Albania's "Safe Return" Programme.
+In 2014, the return of a number of VoTs was facilitated in cooperation with IOM Albania's "Safe Return" Programme.

-5.6.
-Special Measures for Child Victims of Trafficking
+5.6 Special Measures for Child Victims of Trafficking

-The protection measures for child victims of THB foreseen in the Albanian National Strategy and Action Plan against THB are consistent with the best interest of the child.
-The assessment of the best interest is done according to domestic and international child protection standards.
+The protection measures for child victims of THB foreseen in the Albanian National Strategy and Action Plan against THB, 2014-2017, are consistent with the best interest of the child as prescribed in the Law no. 10347 dated 11/2010, "On the Protection of Child Rights".
+The assessment of the child's best interest is carried out in compliance with the international child protection standards, Albania being party to the relevant international laws.

-In cases when the child's parents are no longer able to take care of the child or were involved in the exploitation of the child themselves, a guardian is appointed to the child.

-Children are interviewed in special adapted premises in police commissariats and in the presence of a psychologist.
+In cases when the child's parents are no longer able to take care of the child or are involved in the exploitation of the child themselves, a guardian is appointed to the child.
+Children are interviewed in specifically adapted premises in police commissariats and in the presence of a psychologist.

-During the assessment mission to Albania a representative of the First Instance Court for Serious Crimes in Tirana pointed out that there is a need to improve the legislation regarding child trafficking and specifically the internal trafficking of human beings (as mentioned above in 5.1.
-Right to Assistance and Support).
-At this moment any case of child victims trafficked within the borders of the country for the purposes of sexual exploitation is considered as a case of prostitution and therefore the approach to the victim is as of a suspect of a crime.
+During the assessment mission to Albania a representative of the First Instance Court for Serious Crimes in Tirana pointed out that there is a need to improve the legislation regarding child trafficking and specifically the internal trafficking.
+At present, cases of child victims trafficked within the borders of the country for the purposes of sexual exploitation are considered as cases of prostitution and therefore the approach to the victim is as of a suspect of a crime.